-The Tax Practitioners Board (TPB) does not administer these new provisions.
-Ultimately the OAIC is responsible for the administration of the NDB scheme and further information (including recently finalised guidance) is available on the OAIC website.
+The Tax Practitioners Board (TPB) does not administer these provisions.
+Ultimately the OAIC is responsible for the administration of the NDB scheme and further information (including helpful guidance) is available on the OAIC website.

-General information about the NDB scheme is provided below.
+We have provided some general information about the NDB scheme below.

 Entities that are already covered by the Privacy Act must comply with the NDB scheme.
 This includes Australian Privacy Principle (APP) entities, as well as tax file number (TFN) recipients to the extent that TFN information is involved in a data breach.

 If tax practitioners fail to comply with the new NDB scheme there may be implications in relation to the Tax Agent Services Act 2009 (TASA).
 Such a failure may be considered by the TPB in determining whether you have breached the TASA, including the Code of Professional Conduct (Code).

 In particular, Code item 6 (confidentiality) requires that a registered tax practitioner must not disclose information relating to a client's affairs to a third party without the client's permission or without a legal duty to do so.

 Factors to be considered include:

 - has the tax practitioner taken reasonable steps to have sufficient IT controls in place?

 - was the practitioner reckless in their approach to cyber security?

 If a practitioner has been incompetent or reckless regarding IT controls, and this has resulted in a breach of confidentiality because of a cyber incident, the TPB may impose one or more administrative sanctions for breach of the Code.